Dolwyddelan Castle: Later history

 Little appears to have happened at the castle between the end of the thirteenth century and 1488, when the lease was acquired by Maredudd ab Ieuan.
 According to the History of the Gwydir Family, compiled by his descendant Sir John Wynn, 1st baronet between 1590 and 1614, Maredudd was a member of a family from the commote of Eifionydd which was notorious for kindred feuds, and he moved to Dolwyddelan to both extend his influence and distance himself from his relatives.

 The castle at this time was partly habitable, as it had shortly before been occupied by Hywel ab Ieuan ap Rhys, a "captain" and "outlaw".
-The country surrounding Dolwyddelan was unruly, and although Maredudd built a new house, Tai Penamnen, nearby he may have valued the castle as a secure residence.
+The country surrounding Dolwyddelan was unruly, and although Maredudd built a new house nearby, Tai Penamnen, he may have valued the castle as a secure residence.
 It is possible that he heightened the keep, but Richard Avent considers it more probable that this work was undertaken by Edward I and that Maredudd instead preferred the spacious chambers in the west tower.
 Dolwyddelan became part of the Gwydir estate when Maredudd purchased Gwydir Castle c.
 1515, and remained so until being sold in 1895.

 In the eighteenth and nineteenth centuries the now-ruined castle attracted the attention of artists and antiquarians.
 It was engraved by Samuel and Nathaniel Buck in 1742 and painted in 1788 by Moses Griffith for inclusion in Thomas Pennant's A Tour in Wales, which includes a description and history of the castle.
 An account of the castle given in 1816 by the artist Edward Pugh in his Cambria Depicta suggests that one of the towers collapsed around 1810.
 It is possible that a rough sketch from 1799 by J. M. W. Turner also depicts the castle.
 These accounts are valuable as they record the castle before it was partially restored and reconstructed by Lord Willoughby de Eresby, a distant descendant of Maredudd ab Ieuan, between 1848 and 1850.
 This work included raising the keep to its current height and adding the battlements.
 Dolwyddelan was placed under the guardianship of the Ministry of Works in 1930 and is now managed by Cadw.
 The castle is both a scheduled monument and grade I listed building, and is open to the public.

 In 1980 the castle was used as a location for the film Dragonslayer.

+Since 2024, Cadw have used the Welsh name "Castell Dolwyddelan" in English.